The Beginners Guide To Biotech Marketing

 1. Complex Products

-Many biotech products are very complex and require much time to understand.
-In addition, they use new technology for most people, which makes it hard for them to understand the product.
+Many biotech products are very complex and require time to understand.
+In addition, they use new technology that is difficult for most people to understand.

 2. Diverse Teams

-Different biotech companies have different types of people in their teams with different skill sets.
-This makes it difficult for these companies to market their products.
+Different biotech companies have different types of people on their teams with different skill sets, which makes it difficult for them to market their products.
 For example, some scientists are great at communicating complex topics to the masses, while others might struggle.

 3. Shortened Timelines